Eduardo's dilemma about why students are not treated as customers.

 I was shocked!
 More than one faculty member made me understand that I'm here to learn, not to voice opinions, and not to expect anything...

-Interestingly, in the Marketing assignment, we talked about customer-centricity but the professor was quick to insert a caveat: this doesn't apply to you: you are students!
+Interestingly, in the Marketing assignment, we talked about customer-centricity but the professor was quick to insert a caveat: this doesn't apply to you "You are students!"

 I have paid an important amount of my and my family's savings and I felt entitled to be a respected customer in an MBA program.
 Reflecting on that in hindsight, the word customer was never used on any occasion in my academic journey.
 Candidate was common, student as well.
 Customer?
 Never!